Olaminiyi/Monitoring-Applications-in-Kubernetes-with-Prometheus-and-Grafana/README.md

  - Helm will initiate the setup
  - Operator will manage the setup

-We will use Minikube to set up our cluster and Kubectl to interract with our cluster
+We will use Minikube to set up our cluster and Kubectl to interract with our cluster.

 Minikube is a tool that sets up a Kubernetes environment on a local PC or laptop.
 It’s technically a Kubernetes distribution, but because it addresses a different type of use case than most other distributions (like Rancher, OpenShift, and EKS), it’s more common to hear folks refer to it as a tool rather than a distribution.
 Read more about [Minikube here](https://sysdig.com/learn-cloud-native/what-is-minikube/).